 While this is probably not true of Angels, entrepreneurs often refer to venture capitalists as greedy, one-sided, 'vulture capitalists'.
-On the other hand, venture capitalists complain of entrepreneurs being unrealistic, unwilling to negotiate a fair value and ignorant of the balance between risk and return.
-No doubt similar tensions exist between Angels and entrepreneurs when it comes to setting an entry value.
+On the other hand, venture capitalists and Angels complain of entrepreneurs being unrealistic, unwilling to negotiate a fair value and ignorant of the balance between risk and return.